-Students who have been accepted to the Ph.D. in P-12 Educational Leadership who desire to be awarded an Educational Specialist's degree (Ed.S.) en route to the Ph.D. may apply coursework from the doctoral program toward the Ed.S. degree.
+Accepted students in EOLD's P-12 Ph.D. program can also earn an Educational Specialist's degree (Ed.S.) en route to the Ph.D.
+Students may apply coursework from the doctoral program toward the Ed.S. degree.
 To apply for the Ed.S. en Route to the Ph.D., students must have completed the courses that lead to licensure in South Carolina as a building-level or district-level leader (See Appendix B a list of the required courses.), and successfully defended their comprehensive exam.
 The form to apply for the Ed.S. en Route to the Ph.D. is the GS2-14.
 After students are awarded the Ed.S. en Route to the Ph.D., they will remain enrolled as doctoral students.